IBM/maximo-labs/MkDocs/monitor_managed_hierarchy_9.1/docs/assign_devices.md

 ![IBM hierarchy](img/dev_images/2_dev.png)&nbsp;&nbsp;

 ### Edit the assign devices CSV to match your hierarchy
-1. Download the [Client-ABC devices CSV](https://github.ibm.com/Watson-IoT/eam-hpu-lab/blob/main/csv-files/monitor_hierarchy/Client-ABC-devices.csv) to your local system.
+1. Download the [.CSV Template](assignDevicesCsvFileTemplate.csv) to your local system.
 2. Open the file in your favorite text editor
 3. Find/Replace -MLL with -<your initials\>
 4. Save the file